Learning Outcomes

 - Claims over these thresholds may be started in the High Court, especially if complex or of public importance.

-- The High Court includes specialist courts for commercial, construction, and IP disputes.
+- The High Court includes specialist courts for commercial, construction, intellectual property, public law and maritime disputes.

-- The Commercial Court, TCC, and IPEC are the main specialist courts for business, construction, and IP claims.
+- The Commercial Court, TCC, and IPEC are the main specialist courts for business, construction, and IP claims, with the Patents Court available for heavyweight technical IP disputes.

-- Correct court selection ensures efficient case management and access to specialist judges.
+- Correct court selection ensures efficient case management, appropriate directions, and access to specialist judges.

 Key Terms and Concepts